openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 There is no method for users to verify that a previously uploaded image has not been modified.
-An image could potentially be modified in transit (such as when it is uploaded to glance or transferred to nova) or glance itself could be untrusted and modify images without a user's knowledge.
+An image could potentially be modified in transit (such as when it is uploaded to Glance or transferred to Nova) or Glance itself could be untrusted and modify images without a user's knowledge.
 An image that is modified could include malicious code.
 Providing support for image signatures and signature verification would allow the user to verify that an image has